-The majority of Klaviyo customers do not need to take any action to update your DNS records for your general deliverability setup.
+If you send emails with Klaviyo, you do not need to take any action to update your DNS records for your general deliverability setup.
 Rather, when you sign up, we automatically configure these records for you.
 That said, there are some cases that go beyond general deliverability where updates to your DNS records are required:

 - Using a dedicated sending domain